kodikarthik21/CS6910---Fundamentals-of-Deep-Learning/Assignment03/README.md

 ## Attention Heatmap and Connectivity
 10 words from the test set is chosen, and their attention heatmaps and connectivity are generated.
 Run the cells to reproduce our results.

+# NOTE
+Even though the code with attention has only one contributor as shown in GitHub, contributions were there from both the team members.